 Hundreds of sharing economy startups have launched online in the past six years.
-Examples of the better known sharing economy firms include:
+The following are some of the better-known firms:

-- Homesharing: Airbnb; VRBO, HomeAway, Wimdu - Transportation Network Companies (TNCs), aka Ridesharing: Uber, Lyft, Sidecar, Hailo - Carsharing: RelayRides, Getaround - Care: DogVacay.com (dog care), care.com (child care, home care, senior care, pet care) - Other: Taskrabbit (odd jobs and errands), SnapGoods (possession sharing), EatWith (dining with strangers)
+- Homesharing: Airbnb; VRBO, HomeAway, Wimdu - \ Transportation Network Companies (TNCs), aka Ridesharing: Uber, Lyft, Sidecar, Hailo - Carsharing: RelayRides, Getaround, FlightCar - Care: DogVacay.com (dog care), care.com (child care, home care, senior care, pet care) - Other: Taskrabbit (odd jobs and errands), SnapGoods (possession sharing), EatWith (dining with strangers)

-Businesses like ZipCar and car2go are essentially by-the-hour rental cars leased from a dedicated corporate entity rather than truly peer-to-peer, so aren't included above.
+Businesses like ZipCar and car2go offer essentially by-the-hour rental cars leased from a dedicated corporate entity and do not offer truly peer-to-peer services, so aren't included above.

 Insuring the sharing (or peer-to-peer) economy requires a unique insurance product design that bridges personal and commercial insurance, as well as a pricing methodology that is responsive to the mix of personal and commercial exposure varying day-to-day or minute-to-minute.
 The unique risk profile of using personal assets for peer-to-peer income generation on a large scale, facilitated by a technological intermediary, gives rise to two different issues.
 Firstly, an insurance gap arises because personal lines policies generally won't pay claims if the asset was being used for income generation at the time a claim is incurred.
 A separate policy, probably a commercial lines one, would be required, which can be an expensive and onerous requirement for a micropreneur.
-Secondly, even where insurers are prepared to cover these periods of exposure, how are they supposed to price it?
+Secondly, even where insurers are prepared to cover these periods of exposure, the question of how to price this coverage is tricky.
 Historical experience is little help as a pricing guide for the new and unique risks presented by the sharing economy.